-In fact, the legendary critic Serge Daney anointed Carax as cinema’s saviour during the festival back in 1984, upon discovering the then-23-year-old’s debut, Boy Meets Girl.
-The exceptional cine-literacy that so impressed Daney has since become Carax’s signature, as his films continue to openly and liberally draw from past genres and masters.
+In fact, the legendary critic Serge Daney long ago anointed Carax cinema’s saviour during the festival, back in 1984, upon discovering the then-23-year-old’s debut Boy Meets Girl.
+The exceptional cine-literacy that so impressed Daney has since become Carax’s signature, as his films continue to draw openly and liberally from past genres and masters.

-What it’s engendered is a script whose dialogue is composed of lyrics replete with dorky rhymes – though in large part delivered in recitative à la Jacques Demy – and with high likelihood the only musical ever to contain not just one but two scenes of cunnilingus.
+What it has engendered is a script with dialogue composed of lyrics replete with dorky rhymes – though in large part delivered in recitative à la Jacques Demy – and very likely the only musical ever to contain not just one but two scenes of cunnilingus.
 In the first, the couple alternately sing “We love each other so much!” until they climax in unison with the song, while the second occasions a masterpiece of a match cut from the ecstasy of orgasm to that of childbirth (“Breathe in!
 Breathe out!
-Push, push!” sing the chorus of doctors and nurses).
+Push, push!” sings a chorus of doctors and nurses).

-This interplay between the high and the low is embodied by Adam Driver and Marion Cotillard’s dichotomous lovers: Henry is a stand-up comedian, Ann is an opera singer; he dresses in green, she in red; “I killed them,” he says of his audience after a show, “I saved them,” she replies about her own.
-It’s a dialectic that extends to the film’s form, as Carax employs a hyper-modern aesthetic to tell an archetypal story of showbiz romance that turns from idyll to tragedy.
+This interplay between the high and the low is embodied by Adam Driver and Marion Cotillard’s lovers: Henry is a stand-up comedian, Ann is an opera singer; he dresses in green, she in red; “I killed them,” he says of his audience after a show; “I saved them,” she replies about her own.
+The dialectic extends to the film’s form, as Carax employs a hypermodern aesthetic to tell an archetypal story of showbiz romance that turns from idyll to tragedy.

 Of the myriad outlandish touches, the most out-there must be that Henry and Ann’s baby daughter Annette is portrayed by a disconcerting marionette with visible joints like Pinocchio, hair like Chucky and a face like Anomalisa (as well as jug ears like her father).
-It is never not funny when the parents cuddle and sing to this grotesque little monster, doting on her like an angel.
+It is never not funny when the parents cuddle and sing to this grotesque little monster, doting on her as if she were an angel.

-Where the film isn’t balanced is in the interest Carax shows for his lead actors and their respective characters (something that holds true for all his features with the exception of The Lovers on the Bridge).
-Cotillard, whose singing is aided in post-sync by professional soprano Catherine Trottmann, is given little to do in her opera scenes and since Ann serves as the saintly counterpart to the ever more demonic Henry, she’s inevitably less compelling.
-Driver, on the other hand, gets to step in for Denis Lavant and show off his physicality, contorting himself through two virtuosic stand-up sequences, and once Henry kills Ann halfway into the film, it effectively becomes a one-man show.
+Where the film isn’t balanced is in the interest Carax shows for his lead actors and their respective characters (something that holds true for all his features except Les Amants du Pont Neuf).
+Cotillard, whose singing is aided in postsynch by professional soprano Catherine Trottmann, is given little to do in her opera scenes, and since Ann serves as the saintly counterpart to the ever more demonic Henry, she’s inevitably less compelling.
+Driver, on the other hand, gets to step in for Denis Lavant and show off his physicality, contorting himself through two virtuosic stand-up sequences, and from the halfway point it becomes in effect a one-man show.
 (There’s actually another character, a conductor and love rival played by Simon Helberg, but he’s barely an afterthought.)